 - 63) Nuvance Health is steadfast in its protection of whistleblowers and strictly prohibits retribution, harassment, intimidation, or any other form of retaliation against Covered Individuals or other persons or entities ("Protected Persons") that, in good faith, make a compliance report or complaint, engage in protected activities or have otherwise participated in the Program.
-Health Whistleblower Protection Policy ("WPP"), which is updated annually.
-Although \( \quad \) 63-71 that follow provide a general summary of the WPP, Covered Individuals are required to review the WPP in its entirety in order to become fully familiar with: (i) what types of conduct are considered retaliatory in nature and, as such, are strictly prohibited at Nuvance Health; and (ii) what activities are protected under Nuvance Health's whistleblower protection initiatives. - 64) For purposes of this Charter, retaliation includes any of the following actions taken by Covered Individuals against a Protected Person who has participated in good faith in the Program: (i) the discharge, discipline, suspension, demotion, change in responsibilities or any other adverse employment action, negative consequence or detrimental change in the terms or conditions of employment, whether formal or informal, (ii) adverse contractual action; (iii) intimidation, retributory action, harassment, and threats of violence; (iv) penalization; and (v) discrimination. - 65) Subject to applicable Federal and State laws governing the disclosure of patient, personal, and other confidential information, examples of protected activities include, but are not limited to, the following when carried out in good faith: - Reporting or threating to report potential compliance issues including, without limitation, the violation of applicable Federal or State law including, for example, the commission of healthcare fraud and the submission of false or fraudulent claims; 100 - Reporting or threatening to report conduct that poses a substantial and specific danger to the public health or public safety; 101 - Reporting or threatening to report conduct that constitutes improper quality of patient care;
+As provided in ¶ 72 below Nuvance Health's anti-retaliatory policies are outlined in the Nuvance Health Whistleblower Protection Policy ("WPP"), which is updated annually.
+Although ¶¶ 63-71 that follow provide a general summary of the WPP, Covered Individuals are required to review the WPP in its entirety in order to become fully familiar with: (i) what types of conduct are considered retaliatory in nature and, as such, are strictly prohibited at Nuvance Health; and (ii) what activities are protected under Nuvance Health's whistleblower protection initiatives. - 64) For purposes of this Charter, retaliation includes any of the following actions taken by Covered Individuals against a Protected Person who has participated in good faith in the Program: (i) the discharge, discipline, suspension, demotion, change in responsibilities or any other adverse employment action, negative consequence or detrimental change in the terms or conditions of employment, whether formal or informal, 107 (ii) adverse contractual action; (iii) intimidation, retributory action, harassment, and threats of violence; (iv) penalization; 108 and (v) discrimination.
+109 - 65) Subject to applicable Federal and State laws governing the disclosure of patient, personal, and other confidential information, examples of protected activities include, but are not limited to, the following when carried out in good faith: - Reporting or threatening to report potential compliance issues including, without limitation, the violation of applicable Federal or State law

-&lt;sup>96 See, generally, N-PCL § 715-b [a].
+106 See, generally, N-PCL § 715-b [a].

-&lt;sup>97 See Labor Law § 740 [1][e]; see also CGSA § 31-51m; CGSA § 19a-498; 31 USC § 3730 (h); N-PCL § 715-b [a]; Office of the New York State Attorney General Charities Bureau, Whistleblower Policies Under the Nonprofit Revitalization Act of 2013, Guidance Document 2015-5, V. 1.0, p.5 (hereinafter "NYSAG-CB Whistleblower Protection Policy Guidance."
+107 See Labor Law § 740 [1][e]; see also CGSA § 31-51m; CGSA § 19a-498; 31 USC § 3730 (h); N-PCL § 715-b [a]; Office of the New York State Attorney General Charities Bureau, Whistleblower Policies Under the Nonprofit Revitalization Act of 2013, Guidance Document 2015-5, V. 1.0, p.5 (hereinafter "NYSAG-CB Whistleblower Protection Policy Guidance."

-&lt;sup>98 See Labor Law § 741 [1][f].
+108 See Labor Law § 741 [1][f].